thilinahat/xpress-req-validator/README.md

 }
 ```

 Method-1 is an ugly and painful way of achieving request validation.
-Method-2 is comparatively better, but it still requires you to write ton of middleware.
+Method-2 is comparatively better, but still requires you to write a ton of middleware.
 Both methods demand a significant effort to unit test the route handler.

-There has to be a better way of validating requests with less testing effort and of course by separating the concerns. xpress-req-validator is the option.
+There has to be a better way of validating requests with less unit testing effort and of course by separating the concerns. `xpress-req-validator` is the solution.
 It allows developers to define all their request validation specs in a single place, make route handling code snippets much cleaner and finally reducing the unit test effort

 ### Installation